oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Processing by the Holder  {#holder_verification}

 The Issuer MUST provide the Holder an SD-JWT, not an SD-JWT+KB.
-If the Holder receives an SD-JWT+KB, it SHOULD be rejected.
+If the Holder receives an SD-JWT+KB, it MUST be rejected.

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps: